-Spanakopita is really fairly simple to make believe it or not.
-It’s delicious served either hot or cold, believe me, I have been notorious in the past for taking it right out of the refrigerator and gobbling it down cold and it’s still a fabulous snack.
-I love the taste spinach and feta filling, savory, slightly tart, yet wrapped in a sweet buttery tasting phyllo dough.
+Spanakopita is reasonably simple to make, believe it or not.
+It’s delicious served, either hot or cold.
+I have been notorious in the past for taking it right out of the refrigerator and gobbling it down cold, and it’s still a fabulous snack.
+I love the taste of spinach and feta filling, savory, slightly tart, yet wrapped in a sweet buttery-tasting phyllo dough.

-I used to be really intimidated to try to make Greek Spinach Pie’s, the phyllo dough scared the living heck out of me.
-All those layers or paper-thin dough that looked so easy to break, just thin fragile layers of scariness.
+I used to get intimidated to try to make Greek Spinach Pie’s, the phyllo dough scared the living heck out of me.
+All those layers of paper-thin dough that looked so easy to break, just thin, fragile layers of scariness.
 However, one day I stepped into the kitchen with my friend Dina’s Mom and learned to face my fears of this intimidating dough.
-I found it really wasn’t as fragile as I had thought.
+I found it wasn’t as fragile as I had thought.

-Moral of the story, looks can be deceiving at times.
-Yes, you need to be a little careful with phyllo dough, but you can handle it without too much worry.
+The moral of the story can be deceiving at times.
+Yes, it would help if you were a little careful with phyllo dough, but you can handle it without too much worry.
 So if you’ve never used phyllo dough because you were fearful of ruining the dough, get in that kitchen and stop worrying about ruining the dough.
-I’m betting with a tender touch you will be just fine.
+I’m betting with a tender touch; you will be just fine.

 You definitely will want to try to add the proper ratio of filling compared to phyllo.
-Sometimes people attempt to use a thick layer of the filling, however, when using the thin phyllo you want to make certain that it will be able to withstand the amount of spinach filling without breaking apart easily.
-I usually try to keep my filling at about no more than 2 inches thick, more often than not an inch and a half.
+Sometimes people attempt to use a thick layer of the filling.
+However, when using the thin phyllo, you want to make sure that it will withstand the amount of spinach filling without breaking apart easily.
+I usually try to keep my filling at about no more than 2 inches thick, more often than not, an inch and a half.

-This Mediterranean dish is wonderfully flavorful and fairly easy to make minus having to brush butter on the pastry sheets.
-It usually takes me about 5 minutes to do all of them, the first time I think it took 10 minutes because I was totally fearful and intimidated by them.
-After your first time doing them it will go so much faster.
-Just remember lightly brush them as you don’t want them drenched in butter.
-You are aiming for a beautiful light flaky look to your finished recipe.
+This Mediterranean dish is wonderfully flavorful and reasonably easy to make, minus brushing butter on the pastry sheets.
+It usually takes me about 5 minutes to do all of them.
+The first time, I think it took 10 minutes because I was fearful and intimidated by them.
+After your first time doing them, it will go so much faster.
+Just remember to lightly brush them as you don’t want them drenched in butter.
+You are aiming for a beautiful, light, flaky look to your finished recipe.

 Ingredients needed to make Spanakopita – Greek Spinach Pie